November 22, 1925 - June 21, 2015

-It seems safe to say that at this stage in his life and career, Gunther Schuller represents, for countless musicians, concertgoers, and record buyers around the world, American music making at its best, almost as much as Leonard Bernstein did a half century earlier.
-He is composer, conductor, horn player, jazz performer, writer, administrator, publisher, and teacher, all wrapped up into one tidy bundle of seemingly endless energy.
-Like American music itself, however, Schuller has not always steered clear of controversy -- the very masses that admire him have sometimes been baffled by his uncompromising attitudes and blunt statements.
+Gunther Schuller represented, for countless musicians, concertgoers, and record buyers around the world, American music making at its best, almost as much as Leonard Bernstein did a half century earlier.
+He was composer, conductor, horn player, jazz performer, writer, administrator, publisher, and teacher, all wrapped up into one tidy bundle of seemingly endless energy.
+Like American music itself.
+However, Schuller did not always steered clear of controversy -- the very masses that admired him were sometimes baffled by his uncompromising attitudes and blunt statements.

 His father played violin in the New York Philharmonic Orchestra for many decades, and it was he who oversaw Schuller's early training.
 Schuller mastered the French horn with remarkable speed as a student at the Manhattan School of Music (1939-1941) -- in 1942, aged just 16, his horn playing was heard across the country in the American radio premiere of Shostakovich's then brand-new "Leningrad" Symphony.
 A series of high-profile orchestra jobs followed: first the American Ballet Theater Orchestra, then the Cincinnati Symphony Orchestra, and then 14 seasons in the Metropolitan Opera Orchestra.
 During the 1950s Schuller became interested in jazz and made a name for himself as a performer in that field, playing with Miles Davis, Dizzy Gillespie and other jazz stars; in the years to come, Schuller combined jazz and traditional composition in new ways -- something that he called "third stream music."
 After the 1958-1959 season, Schuller gave up his career at the Met to build a new career as a composer.